Articles

 Modules are reusable pieces of code in a file that can be exported and then imported for use in another file.
 A modular program is one whose components can be separated, used individually, and recombined to create a complex system.

-Consider the diagram below of an imaginary program written in a file my_app.js:
+Consider the following diagram of an imaginary program written in a file my_app.js:

-diagram of a modular program. separate modules are combined to create a complex program
+diagram of a modular program. separate modules for mathematics, database logic, server logic, and date formatting are combined to create a complex program

-Note: The words “module” and “file” are often used interchangably
+Note: The words “module” and “file” are often used interchangeably

 Instead of having the entire program written within my_app.js, its components are broken up into separate modules that each handle a particular task.
 For example, the database_logic.js module may contain code for storing and retrieving data from a database.
 Meanwhile, the date_formatting.js module may contain functions designed to easily convert date values from one format to another (a common headache among programmers!).

-This modular strategy is sometimes called separation of concerns and is useful for a number of reasons.
+This modular strategy is sometimes called separation of concerns and is useful for several reasons.
 What do you think those reasons might be?

 By isolating code into separate files, called modules, you can: